 - 5 oz strawberries, frozen This is equivalent to about 1 cup.
 Can be replaced with 5 oz ripe peach, nectarine, apricot or mixed berries (frozen).

 - 1 tbsp unsweetened almond butter Can be replaced with 1/4 ripe avocado, 1/4 cup walnut halves or 1 tbsp olive, walnut, hazelnut or almond oil

 - 1 tsp vanilla extract optional; I use vanilla with berries; when I use stone fruit like peaches, nectarines or apricots, I add a few drops almond extract)

-- If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds.
+- If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds to defrost.

 - Combine berries, yogurt, kefir, protein powder, nut butter (or avocado, walnuts or oil -- whichever using) and vanilla extract in a high-powered blender.
 Seal lid tightly and process for about a minute until you obtain a smooth, creamy liquid.
 Add 2-3 ice cubes if you want the drink to be refreshingly cold.

 - Pour into serving glass if drinking right-away or transfer to a protein shaker bottle if you're traveling.
 If you make this in advance, keep well chilled.